 What are true wireless headphones?

 The “true” in true wireless headphones means there are no cables connecting the two earpieces, better known as earbuds.
-These in-ear buds come in pairs, like any other set of headphones, consisting of two pieces you stick into your ears that communicate and sync together wirelessly.
-They are now the industry standard, having overtaken the previous wireless headphone models that were made with a cable connecting the two earbuds together.
-While you may still see a few of them around, they are far less common as fewer manufacturers continue to make them.
+These earbuds are independent units that sync wirelessly.
+They are the current standard in wireless audio technology, replacing older models that used a cable connecting the two earbuds together.
+While you may still see a few of the older models around, they are far less common as fewer manufacturers continue to make them.

 True wireless headphones use Bluetooth to wirelessly pair and connect with devices you would use to playback audio/video content, like a smartphone, tablet, computer or gaming console.
 There’s nothing to plug in because all the connections happen wirelessly, adding to the convenience and reducing their overall footprint.